 \section{Summary}

 This paper searches for LAEs surrounding four low-luminosity ($-24<M_{1450}<-22$) quasars at $z\sim6.18$ (J0844$-$0132, J0918$+$0139, J1425$-$0015, J1512$+$4422) with NB872 on Subaru/HSC to characterize their environments out to $\sim100$ cMpc.
-These quasars are identified by the SHELLQs project and have been observed by JWST, unveiling the properties of their host galaxies ($M_*$, SFR, sSFR) and SMBHs ($M_\mathrm{BH}$, bolometric luminosity, Eddington ratio).
+These quasars are identified by the SHELLQs project and have been observed by \textit{JWST}, unveiling the properties of their host galaxies ($M_*$, SFR, sSFR) and SMBHs ($M_\mathrm{BH}$, bolometric luminosity, Eddington ratio).
 We select LAE candidates with the colour criteria of equations (\ref{eq:limiting_magnitude})--(\ref{eq:nb_excess}) and perform a careful visual inspection.
 We identified 88, 31, 28, and 23 LAEs in the fields of J0844$-$0132 (5173 arcmin$^2$), J0918$+$0139 (4837 arcmin$^2$), J1425$-$0015 (5092 arcmin$^2$), and J1512$+$4422 (5137 arcmin$^2$), respectively, not including the central quasars.
 The surface number density of LAEs $>50$ cMpc away from the central quasars in our fields is almost comparable to that in blank fields at $z=5.7$ and $z=6.6$ \citep{Konno2018}.
 We also compute the LAE overdensity using KDE with a Gaussian kernel, setting the bandwidth to 17.7 cMpc, the correlation length between galaxies and quasars at $z\sim6$ \citep{Arita2023}.
-The main findings of this paper are summarized as follows: \begin{enumerate} \item The J0844$-$0132 field exhibits a high LAE overdensity with $\delta_\mathrm{LAE}=3.77\pm0.97$ at the quasar position.
+The main findings of this paper are summarized as follows: \begin{enumerate} \item The J0844$-$0132 field exhibits a high LAE overdensity with $\delta_\mathrm{LAE}=1.97\pm0.40$ at the quasar position.
 The LAE overdensities of the three other quasar fields are consistent with zero within their $1\sigma$ uncertainty.
 These results are summarized in Fig. \ref{fig:overdensity_map_corrected} and Table \ref{tab:host_property}.

-\item We measure their $\EW$ based on the $z-NB872$ colour and verify whether $\EW$ is correlated with the separation from the quasar ($\theta$) by computing Kendall's $\tau$.
-The hypothesis testing suggests that $\EW$ is independent of $\theta$ in all of our quasar fields.
+\item We measure their $\EW$ based on the $z-NB872$ colour and test whether $\EW$ is correlated with the separation from the quasar ($\theta$).
+Using Kendall's $\tau$, we found no evidence that $\EW$ is depends on $\theta$ in all of our quasar fields.